 By the time you get to the dental office, you’ll feel some relief because you’ll have an expert there to help you figure out what’s best based on the condition of the tooth and how long it’s been outside of your mouth.
 Given the short amount of time in which you have to re-implant the tooth, the dentist will act quickly.
 If the tooth can’t be re-implanted, there are other options for restoring your smile and protecting the long-term health of your teeth.

 Your dentist might recommend a dental bridge, dental implant or partial denture.
 There are many different factors that will need to be considered to make the best decision.
 The dentist will ascertain why you lost the tooth so that any underlying issues can be addressed.
 What’s wonderful about visiting a dentist is you have someone that will identify the best possible solution.

 Why Adult Teeth Fall Out

-Statistics show that millions of people across the United States have lost at least one tooth for a variety of reasons.
+Statistics show that millions of people across the United States have lost at least one adult tooth for a variety of reasons.
 While it sounds alarming, you have to keep in mind that sometimes the missing tooth was located in the back of the mouth.
 Although that’s still a problem that should be addressed immediately, it’s not as visually alarming as a missing front tooth.
 Quite frankly, any permanent tooth that falls out should be handled with urgency to mitigate the damage and prevent long-term problems.